NeuroTechX/ntx_slack_archive/eegdata.md

  >I think it's your call jfrayshe .
 I think it depends on your technique.
 Methods like CSP will apply weights to each electrode, so if those electrodes you want to exclude are truly useless they would end being given little weight anyway

+5/12/2017 11:55 PM

+ **octonomy** :

+ >Another thing to consider is, the presence of non relevant electrodes (also called "channels") is that they actually might be relevant if they can help reduce weight of channels you think are relevant.
+For example, if a "good" channel right over motor cortex shares information with a "bad" channel over forehead, the extent to which the good channel's signal is "similar" (in covariance) might actually help to eliminate that part of the "good" channel's signal to "correct" it.
+Just a high level speculation here to share